HUNI Bylaws Historic Urban Neighborhoods of Indianapolis

 - IMs may participate in all programs and activities sponsored by HUNI, including serving on standing and special committees.

 - IM membership fees shall be established by the Board of Directors.
-In the absence of action by the Board, annual IM membership fees shall be $5 per person payable to HUNI by the end of the day of each year’s annual meeting or mailed in by March 31st.
+In the absence of action by the Board, annual IM membership fees shall be $5 per person payable to HUNI by the end of the day of each year’s annual meeting or mailed in to Indiana Landmarks by March 31st.
 Membership fees must be paid in full by March 31st in order for IMs to remain in good standing.

 Article III.
 Board of Directors & Voting Rights